eProsima/Integration-Service-docs/docs/tcptunnel.rst

 Initial Peers and Listening Ports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An *inital peer* is a *Locator* that points to where an *endpoint* is listening.
-In *TCP transports* *initial peers* are mandatory to allow connect with the remote *endpoint*.
+An *initial peer* is a *Locator* that points to where an *endpoint* is listening.
+In *TCP transports*, *initial peers* are mandatory to allow connections with the remote *endpoint*.
 Only one *endpoint* needs to configure its *initial peers*, but both may have them.

-In *TCP Transport*, we can identify two new roles related with which *endpoint* starts the *TCP* communication.
+In *TCP Transport*, there are two new roles related with which *endpoint* starts the *TCP* communication.
 The *endpoint* which connects with its *initial peers* is known as *connector* (or *client*), while the *endpoint* which receives the incoming connections is known as *acceptor* (or *server*).
 Any *acceptor* must define at least one *listening port*, that will be the physical *TCP* port where the application